 Sick Leave Policies

 Workers are required to stay home if they are sick.
 Employees are permitted to take paid leave consistent with the Families First Coronavirus Response Act and the Calhoun County's applicable PTO policies, including our Health Emergency Leave Policy.
+Click here for this policy.
+Questions regarding leave shall be directed to Human Resources.
 Any onsite employee who appears to have a respiratory illness may be separated from other employees and sent home.

 Enhanced Cleaning and Disinfecting

 Increased cleaning and disinfecting of surfaces, equipment, and other elements of the work environment will be performed regularly, based on our operations, using products containing EPA-approved disinfectants.

 Departments will provide employees with access to disposable disinfectant wipes so that any commonly used surfaces can be wiped down before each use.
 When choosing cleaning chemicals, Calhoun County will consult information from the EPA regarding approved disinfectant labels with claims against emerging viral pathogens.
 The manufacturer’s instructions for use of all cleaning and disinfection products will be strictly adhered to.

 How to Clean and Disinfect: